System Design Space

 Kubernetes: The Documentary

-The platform story where Envoy is commonly used as ingress and mesh data plane.
+The platform story where Envoy is commonly used as part of a service mesh and edge ingress layer.

 Open chapter